 If your vinyl patio surrounds a deep blue swimming pool, then nice!
 However, pools are water hogs.
-Reducing water consumption when you have a pool can go a long way.
-Use a pool cover, reduce the temperature, fix leaks and lower the level of your pool.
+Reducing water evaporation when you have a pool can go a long way.
+Use a pool cover, reduce the temperature, fix leaks, and lower the water level of your pool.
 Finally, reduce the use of pool toys that use a lot of water (such as waterslides).

 Tip Four: Smart Choices

-Intelligent plant and landscape choices can reduce your water consumption by cutting water needed and retain water when it’s applied.
-Mulch is one addition that can make a difference as well as cutting back on evaporation.
+Forth on our list of tips for saving water is making intelligent plant and landscape choices.
+This can reduce your water consumption by cutting water needed and retain water when it’s applied.
+Mulch is one addition that can make a difference to help cut back on evaporation.
 Look for drought-resistant plants and grasses, use automatic watering, and limit pruning so new growth doesn’t use excessive resources.

 Recycling cuts back on water too, which is why choosing sustainable vinyl decking is a terrific choice.
 Besides using fewer resources throughout its lifespan, your vinyl patio surface can be recycled at the end of its lifespan.
 How’s that for water wise?